Tekken 3: Gameplay

 Tekken 3 maintains the same core fighting system and concept as its predecessors.
 Three-dimensional movement is insignificant in previous Tekken games (aside from some characters having unique sidesteps and dodging maneuvers), but Tekken 3 adds emphasis on the third axis by allowing characters to sidestep in or out of the background.
 Fighters now jump more reasonable heights than in the previous games, making them less overwhelming and putting more use to sidestep dodges, as jumping can no longer dodge every ground attack.
 Reversals, introduced for some characters in Tekken 2, were now available to all characters.
 New improvements include quicker recoveries from knockdowns, more escapes from tackles and stuns, more moves with juggling enabled, and newly created combo throws.

 Tekken 3 introduces a beat 'em up minigame called "Tekken Force", which pits the player in various stages against enemies in a side-scrolling fashion.
 The concept was expanded on in a minigame for Tekken 4, and succeeded by the Devil Within campaign mode in Tekken 5.
 Another minigame is known as "Tekken Ball", similar to beach volleyball, where the player must hit the ball with a powerful attack to pulverize the opponent, or cause them penalty damage by letting the ball fall into the opponent's territory.

 Characters

-The arcade version features a total of 22 playable fighters.
-Because the game takes place 20 years after Tekken 2, only seven fighters from the previous installment return, with the rest being new.
+The arcade version features a total of 22 playable fighters while the PS2 features 24 characters.
+Because the game takes place 19 years after Tekken 2, only seven fighters from the previous installment return, with the rest being new.

 The console version adds two new characters, Dr. Bosconovitch and Gon, and also makes Anna Williams, a palette swap of Nina Williams in the arcade version, into a distinct character with her own moveset, voice clip, and ending.
 There are also several unplayable enemies faced only during the Tekken Force minigame.
 The console version only features 10 characters available by default, with the rest being unlocked by fulfilling various conditions.